lambdasync/lambdasync/README.md

 Your project folder will be zipped and deployed to lambda, if this is the first deploy an API Gateway will be setup automatically to add an endpoint to your function.

 When the deploy is done, you will get a URL where you can call your API.

+## Dev server
+If you don't want to deploy to test every change you can use the built in dev server using:

+`lambdasync devserver`

+This will serve your handler function at http://localhost:3003 .

 ## Adding secrets